Skip to main content

 Frequently asked questions

-Any ORAU member institution in good standing may submit an Innovation Partnerships grant application through their ORAU Councilor.
+Any ORAU member institution in good standing may submit an Innovation Partnerships Grants application through their ORAU Councilor.
 Only applications endorsed by an institution’s ORAU Councilor will be considered.
 An institution is considered in good standing when membership fees are up-to-date and required reports for existing award programs are current.

 • Participation by more than one ORAU institution is required.
 One ORAU member university will submit the proposal and manage the grant funds.